FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/index.md

 # Warning!
 Old Documentation Ahead!

-Much of the documentation is for the **OLD** FTS implementation and is not correct.
+Much of the documentation is for the **OLD** FTS (pre 2.X) implementation and maybe not correct.
 If you are following those instructions, you will probably not get the result you want.
 New documentation is in the works, and will be released ASAP.

-The pages are in the process of being marked to indicate their maturity.
+The pages are now being marked to indicate their maturity.